okatarismet/Rate.io/backend/README.md

 # Rating App - Backend Code

-One This is a Rest API which is written in Nodejs.
-It uses PostgreSQL as databse.It is using by multiple platforms like Web and Mobile.
+This is a Rest API which is written in Nodejs.
+It uses PostgreSQL as databse.
+It is developed to serve both Web and Mobile applications.

 ## Getting Started